netsparse/main-site-hugo/content/posts/2023-03/quick-powershell-scripting.md

 ### Removing Old Files

-Finally, PowerShell can also be used to remove old files from your machine.
 The following command removes all files in the `C:\Temp` directory that are older than 30 days:

 ```powershell
 Get-ChildItem "C:\Temp" -Recurse | Where-Object {$_.LastWriteTime -lt (Get-Date).AddDays(-30)} | Remove-Item -Force